MDG logo

 Jeunesse et Développement (J&D)

-J&D registered as a National Non-Government Organisation in 1995 and has been working with MDG since 2001.
+J&D registered as a National Non-Government Organisation in 1995 and started working with MDG in 2001.
 It has implemented a range of urban and rural projects linked to education, health, economic development and civic education, with a focus on women and children, including 2 projects funded by the UK’s Comic Relief.
-Difficult times in Mali have contributed to much decreased project activity, but the team is developing new initiatives based on a recent survey of youth needs in Bamako’s Commune IV.

 Young woman creating a bogolan stencil design